Last updated on April 16, 2020 at 14:26

 Transtentorial herniation, also called uncinate herniation occurs when the medial aspect of the temporal lobe is compressed against the free margin of the tentorium cerebelli, which allows it to herniate inferiorly along the brain stem.
 This herniation may compress the oculomotor nerve, causing ptosis (drooping of the eyelid), mydriasis (dilated pupils) and ophthalmoplegia (weakness of one or more extraocular muscles).

-This type of herniation may rupture arteries in the pons, which causes a characteristic Duret bleeding.
+This type of herniation may rupture arteries or veins in the pons, which causes a characteristic Duret bleeding.
 Intracranial haemorrhages are further described in topic 39.

 Foraminal herniation, also called tonsillar herniation occurs when the cerebellar tonsils herniate through the foramen magnum.
 This is the most serious cerebral herniation as it may compress vital respiratory and cardiac centres in the medulla oblongata.